-Industrial Research & Validation develops, assesses and validates technical and operational concepts in simulated and real operational environments according to a set of key performance areas.
+Industrial Research & Validation develops, assesses and validates technical and operational environments according to a set of key performance areas.
 In order to achieve faster innovation cycles, SRIA implementation will need a more agile management approach, shifting the focus to the next generation of enabling platforms and their end-user ecosystems.
 It is also crucial to confront and challenge concepts and solutions as from this stage with the behaviour of ATM actors as observed in recordings of real ATM operations.
 This will stimulate rapid decision and learning cycles, a risk-taking culture and will create buy-in from operational staff.